thecoshman/thecoshman.github.com/_posts/rest/2013-12-02-VerbsNounsAdjectives.markdown

 ### POST

 The POST method is used to store a 'thing' on the server 'somewhere' - fuzzy I know, sit tight.
-Obviously this method is not safe, that would imply that once a 'thing' was POSTed to the server a client could never see it, and so POSTed that 'thing' for no reason.
+Obviously this method is not safe.
+If it was, that would imply that once a 'thing' was POSTed to the server a client could never see it, and so POSTed that 'thing' for no reason.
 Neither is this method idempotent, every time a client POSTs a 'thing' to a server, it should return a new URI that can be used to GET that 'thing' back again (in some form).

 I keep saying 'thing' because there really is no limit on what the client can send to the server, nor what the server then does with that.
-A client could POST some data in XML, with which the server could then process and store in a relational data base and offer a URI that can retrieve this new data in some bespoke format
+A client could POST some data in XML, with which the server could then process and store in a relational data base and offer a URI that can retrieve this new data in some bespoke format.
-Of course, the server is under no obligation to actually store what it is sent (such as if the URI does not except POST requests), but when it does store what it is sent, it should be telling the client where it is stored.
+Of course, the server is under no obligation to actually store what it is sent (such as if the URI does not except POST requests), but if it does store what it is sent, it should be telling the client where it is stored.
 You also need to consider that the URI that is to be used to GET the new resource is completely up to the server.

 ### HEAD

-A HEAD request is just like a GET request in more or less every way, except the server should not only send the header information that it would send.
+A HEAD request is just like a GET request in more or less every way.
+It differs in that the server must only send the header information that it would send.
 I can only guess that in the early days when HTTP was being thought up, it was useful to have some sort of 'probe'.
 Perhaps it was useful to be able to see if a resource is still at a URI without having to actually transfer it.
 Just like GET, this is safe and idempotent.